Information and guidance for Colgate students, faculty, and staff to remain secure from Phishing email attacks.

 Phishing attacks are designed to take advantage of their victims through manipulation — often through fear.
 The emails are made to look legitimate to make you trust the information.
 The subject is meant to make you feel uncomfortable, triggering you to take action to "correct" the situation.

-In this example, we see the classic e-mail that looks like it comes from a help desk asking for your username and password in order to ensure your account is not turned off.
+In this example, we see the classic e-mail that looks like it comes from a service desk asking for your username and password in order to ensure your account is not turned off.
 This is quite common.
 Often, the subject line is something akin to, "Warning!
 E-mail Quota Limit" or something similar.
 The e-mails often threaten, "permanent deletion," or "infection!!!"

 It is important to remember that most legitimate organizations do not e-mail you asking you to click a link and enter your username and password in order to keep you e-mail flowing.
 While some organizations do practice this type of contact with their end users, they go to great strides to use proper English and a common template.
 Either way, always, always be weary of links embedded in an e-mail especially when the e-mail is unsolicited.
 As you see in this e-mail below, you can tell it is a phishing attempt by hovering your mouse over the "CLICK HERE" link.
 Notice (in the bottom image) how the link goes to some place other than colgate.edu?